tuanha1305/capture-android-sdk/README.md

   1. If you would like to use the instructions module, please remove the exclude statement for `hypersnapsdk-instructions`
   2. To use the QR Scannner module, please remove the exclude statement for `hypersnapsdk-qrscanner`
   3. To get PDF versions of the captured documents, please remove the exclude statement for `hypersnap-pdfconverter`
+  4. If your app is still compiling at Android versions below 28, please replace 'co.hyperverge:hypersnapsdk:3.0.0@aar' with 'co.hyperverge:hypersnapsdk:2.5.16@aar'.
+Although HyperSnap v2.5.16 supports apps compiling at Android versions 26 and 27, it is being deprecated in the coming months.
+There will be only bug fixes and no new features added to this version.
+Please contact HyperVerge for more details.

 - Add the following set of lines to the Project (top-level) `build.gradle`